universal-meaning-map/docs/readme.md

 ### New methodology

 Many of the ideas described here, require a different way to relate to language.
 It requires to break grammar and social norms and "force" language out of its ambiguity.
 That may seem antagonistic to the idea of mapping `information` like your `mind`, and in a way it is.
-I'll argue that it does not change its structure but it sharpen the boundaries of `meaning` instead.
+I'll argue that it does not change its structure but it sharpens the boundaries of `meaning` instead.
 It is in this process where insights, connections, and better `abstractions` emerge.
 The `mind` is retrofitted with the product of the system gaining structure and clarity out of it.

-One of the conflicts is in using language for communication vs language for reasoning.
+One of the conflicts is in using language for communication vs language for reasoning/meaning making.
 We're used to do everything with the former, and using it for reasoning and creating meaning for one-self seems artificial.
 And it makes it unnatural to use for communication.

+Example:
-> E: I've been [publishing my `abstractions` as a newsletter](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3ck45ed5ca%22]]]&), and while they're extremely clear and accurate to me, they take a lot of effort for a reader not used to my `meaning units`
+>  I've been [publishing my `abstractions` as a newsletter](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3ck45ed5ca%22]]]&), and while they're extremely clear and accurate to me, they take a lot of effort for a reader not familiar with my `meaning units`, they need to map them into their mind.
+In a "normal" text you just "assume" your own meaning.

-Because of its `abstraction malleability` capacity, new constructs can emerge that enable a find balance between communication and reasoning.
+Because of the `abstraction malleability` of the system, I'm certain that new constructs can emerge that enable a find balance between communication and reasoning.

+Example:
-> E: A simple approach to that will be for example an article written with "communication style" but all its words map to a more "reasoning style".
+> A simple approach to that will be for example an article written with "communication style" but all its words map to a more "reasoning style".

+Another tension between communication vs reasoning is that the system forces self-consistency over shared consensus.
+This is not how most people work, the needs for belonging, acceptance, validation... are extremely powerful forces and shape most social interactions.

+Example:
+> Take [my own idea of abstraction](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cdzbeskxq%22],[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cnnjsotia%22]]]&) .
+Redefining what "abstraction" means can viewed as a grandiose statement.
+[The wikipedia page on "abstraction"](https://en.wikipedia.org/wiki/Abstraction) is quite extensive and mentions 11 different disciplines where is used, and here I go defining it in my own terms.
+Sharing my meaning makes me quite vulnerable.
+Nevertheless each of give a particular meaning to the idea of  "abstraction", and we use it everywhere but never being explicit about it.
+What it is like to communicate exposing your own meaning?

 Learning to identify `meaning unit`s and wrap them in `self-describing` `notes` requires some training.
 It is quite analogous to [code refactoring](https://en.wikipedia.org/wiki/Code_refactoring#techniques), where if you don't take care of your repo, it can rapidly become a useless mess.
+Tooling can make a world of difference, but it can't replace the skill.

-All the above implies that is likely not a "plug & play" tool.
+With all the above, I'm certain that `IPMM` won't be "plug & play" tool.
 It needs training, and its benefits are compounding over time and multiplied by the number of domains its used.
+If anything it will be a different way to understand language and information.

 ### Use-cases